wcrouch01/GraphicsFinalProject/for_students/README.md

 Object Diversity: list one object in your world that is loaded from a model file (e.g., OBJ or FBX).
 Remember to give proper attribution in your README file, and to include the object in your repository.

-The Buses are loaded in as FBX files.
+The Buses and People are loaded in as FBX files.

 Object Diversity: list one of each category
 Building: Tall Buildings